dlt-school-MoveHackathon24/iota/dapps/client-provider/README.md

 ```

 🔍 If you mistype the method name, such as get_flag, the TypeScript compiler will catch the error, notifying you before runtime.
 This ensures safe and reliable code, preventing bugs early in the development process.

+📚 References
+We took inspiration from Anchor, a Solana blockchain framework that allows you to generate IDLs for the contract.

+🤝 Contributions
+Any contribution is welcome.
+For example, in the current version, only numeric and address types are taken into account.
+It would be useful to extend the library to support all possible types.